launchql/openfaas-templates/readme.md

 ### npmrc

 Only in the production private version of node we add an entry into the `.npmrc` file temporarily during build step.
-In the development version, we actually store the npm token, and this is NOT suitable for production.
-DO NOT push the images built with the development version.
-You've been warned.
+In the development version, we actually store the npm token, and then delete it.
+This is NOT suitable for production.

 # development vs. production